Temples and Tigers Tour Package in Nepal

-Temples and Tigers tour will offer you the chance to explore the historical, cultural, artistic and century-old monuments, shrines, temples and stupas within Valley and to enjoy the wonderful wildlife of the Bardia National Park.
+Temples and Tigers tour will offer you the chance to explore the historical, cultural, artistic and century-old monuments, shrines, temples, and stupas within the Valley and to enjoy the wonderful wildlife of the Bardia National Park.
 It is the perfect Unique, Unforgettable mixture of nature and culture.

 Duration of the tour –8 nights/9 days